 I use 921600 bd.
 This is the highest value I can use.
 38400 would be the default.

-disable NMEA protocol
+now disable NMEA protocol and check the response

 ubxtool -d NMEA | grep UBX-ACK-ACK: